Ruban2205/FrontEndMentor-Solutions/README.md

-# Frontnd Mentor - Solutions
+# Frontnd Mentor - Solutions - Yet to update

 This repositry has the Solutions form the Frontend Mentor website.